captinc/MobileGooseModule/README.md

 # License
 All credit for the original tweak goes to Pixelomer!
 I simply made a Control Center module for his tweak, nothing more

 Dear Pixelomer: if you're reading this, please feel free to add this project to your official version!
-I will have no problems with that

-Please do not repackage my tweak, call it your own, and then redistribute it.
+Please do not verbatim copy my tweak, call it your own, and redistribute it.
 You can use individual parts of my code for your own non-commercial projects.
 There is no warranty.
 If you have any questions, [PM me on Reddit](https://www.reddit.com/message/compose/?to=captinc37&subject=GitHub%20question)